titon/toolkit/docs/en/components/carousel.md

 ### Optional Captions ###

-Add captions to your carousel by adding a `.carousel-caption` element within each item.
+Add captions to the carousel by adding a `.carousel-caption` element within each item.
 The markup within a caption can be customized extensively and is not enforced by the carousel.

 ```html